cupy/cupy/docs/source/user_guide/performance.rst

-Because GPU executions run asynchronously with respect to CPU executions, a common pitfall in GPU programming is to mistakenly measure the elapsed time using CPU timing utilities (such as :py:func:`time.perf_counter` from the Python Standard Library or the ``%timeit`` magic from IPython), which have no knowledge in the GPU runtime. :func:`cupyx.time.repeat` addresses this by setting up CUDA events on the :ref:`current_stream` right before and after the function to be measured and synchronizing over the end event (see :ref:`cuda_stream_event` for detail).
-Below we sketch what is done internally in :func:`cupyx.time.repeat`:
+Because GPU executions run asynchronously with respect to CPU executions, a common pitfall in GPU programming is to mistakenly measure the elapsed time using CPU timing utilities (such as :py:func:`time.perf_counter` from the Python Standard Library or the ``%timeit`` magic from IPython), which have no knowledge in the GPU runtime. :func:`cupyx.profiler.repeat` addresses this by setting up CUDA events on the :ref:`current_stream` right before and after the function to be measured and synchronizing over the end event (see :ref:`cuda_stream_event` for detail).
+Below we sketch what is done internally in :func:`cupyx.profiler.repeat`:

 .. doctest::